cloudsigma/cloudsigma-docs/burst_usage.rst

 .. note::
-    The date is actually a full time, which means that 2014-11-11 is actually 2014-11-11 00:00.
-This matters when trying to filter because when using less than, it will not include the day, whereas it will be included for greater then.
+    The date is full time, which means that 2014-11-11 is 2014-11-11 00:00.
+This matters when trying to filter because when using less than, it will not include the day, whereas it will be included for greater than.